Generic Name: dextromethorphan and promethazine (dex troe me THOR fan and pro METH a zeen)

-Dextromethorphan and promethazine may also be used for purposes other than those listed in this medication guide.
+Promethazine with DM may also be used for purposes other than those listed in this medication guide.

 Call your doctor immediately if you experience uncontrollable movements of your eyes, lips, tongue, face, arms, or legs.
 These could be early signs of dangerous side effects.

 Always ask a doctor before giving a cough or cold medicine to a child.
 Death can occur from the misuse of cough and cold medicines in very young children.

 Do not use Promethazine with DM if you have used an MAO inhibitor such as isocarboxazid (Marplan), phenelzine (Nardil), rasagiline (Azilect), selegiline (Eldepryl, Emsam), or tranylcypromine (Parnate) within the past 14 days.
 Serious, life-threatening side effects can occur if you take Promethazine with DM before the MAO inhibitor has cleared from your body.

 Do not use any other over-the-counter cough, cold, or allergy medication without first asking your doctor or pharmacist.
 If you take certain products together you may accidentally take too much of one or more types of medicine.
 Read the label of any other medicine you are using to see if it contains dextromethorphan.

 Dextromethorphan will not treat a cough that is caused by smoking, asthma, or emphysema.

 Do not use Promethazine with DM if you have asthma or other lung disease.